Our Programmes

 - Have a recognised Bachelor’s degree (Level 7 or higher) or equivalent qualification.

-- Be ready to serve in communities where your skills are needed most.
+- Are ready to serve in communities where your skills are needed most.

 Who is this programme for?